TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: It is aimed to gain knowledge about the basic structure and functioning mechanisms of all systems that consist of the human body.
+Objectives of the Course Unit: It is aimed to gain knowledge regarding the basic structure and functioning mechanisms of all systems that constitute the human body.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)